 - 3 credits free electives

 Along with a focus on internships, VT also emphasizes student service.
 Interior design students frequently seek out experiential learning opportunities in the larger context of Southwestern Virginia.
-Additionally, students may study abroad in various counties overseas—both long and short term.
-Virginia Tech’s best bachelor of interior design will make design come alive in and outside of the classroom.
+Additionally, students may study abroad in various countries overseas—both long and short term.
+Virginia Tech’s best bachelor of interior design will make the design come alive in and outside of the classroom.

 Florida State University

 Founded in 1851, Florida State University is the oldest university in the state.
 It’s also one of the nation’s most prominent research universities and houses one of the best bachelor’s of interior design.
 Here is some excellent news about Florida State University’s bachelor’s in interior architecture and design: